grassknoted/Modified-Two-Stream-Fusion-for-Real-time-ActionRecognition/README.md

 ## Points to remember:
 1. A webcam must be connected to the computer/laptop.
 2. The model must be saved in this repository's parent folder.
+3. The computer must have internet access, since JavaScript is dynamically linked.